 Undoubtedly the most significant impact in English football by Jews has been at the top of the chain, as club owners.

 The Russian billionaire, who loves his soccer, took ownership of the companies that control Chelsea in June 2003.
 Abramovich embarked on an ambitious programme of commercial development with the aim of making Chelsea a worldwide brand on the same scale as the big guns, such as Manchester United and Barcelona.
 Chelsea’s financial injection through Abramovich enabled the club to dabble into the transfer market and to secure world class players.

 Chelsea was transformed from a mediocre mid-table team to one of the best teams in the EPL.
-Since Abramovich took charge, Chelsea has won 13 major trophies: the UEFA Champions League, the UEFA Europa League, the Premier League five times, the FA Cup four times and the League Cup three times.
+Since Abramovich took charge, Chelsea has won 13 major trophies: the UEFA Champions League, the UEFA Europa League twice, the Premier League five times, the FA Cup four times and the League Cup three times.
 These stats make Chelsea the second most successful club in the past decade with 15 trophies, second only to Manchester United, who have bagged 17 trophies.

 Lord Sir Allen Sugar, though a self-professed atheist, affirms that he is proud of his Jewish heritage.
 The British-born businessman and politician was Chairman and co-owner of Tottenham Hotspur from 1991 to 2001.
 Spurs only won the League Cup in 1998, with Sugar as Chairman.
 In February 2001, Sugar sold his share holding in Spurs to ENIC Sports, a conglomeration owned by Jewish businessman Joe Lewis.
 The current Spurs Chairman is Daniel Levy.
 Under his leadership Spurs have had a steady and impressive spell.